Join us! Brain Tumor Awareness Month Guide and Information

 Use our guide with resources and information to share with your community about brain tumors in May.
 By raising awareness, we can help those living with a brain tumor.

-In May, for Brain Tumor Awareness Month (BTAM), let’s bring the brain tumor community together to raise awareness and educate people living with a brain tumor.
-Our voices together can improve care.
+For Brain Tumor Awareness Month (BTAM) this May, let’s bring together the brain tumor community to raise awareness and educate people living with a brain tumor.
+Together, our voices can improve care.

 Primary central nervous system (CNS) tumors begin in the brain or spinal cord.
-About 25,000 people are diagnosed a year with a primary CNS cancer.
-All primary CNS cancers are rare, so often disease information, support, and expert care is hard to find.
+About 25,000 people are diagnosed each year with a primary CNS cancer.
+All primary CNS cancers are rare, so oftentimes disease information, support, and expert care are hard to find.

-You are encouraged to get involved by sharing information about brain tumors with others beginning in May and continue after BTAM.
-By raising awareness, our hope is to recognize the need for clinical studies to improve early diagnosis, standardize treatment, and improve the health of those living with this disease.
+You are encouraged to get involved by sharing information about brain tumors with others beginning in May and continuing all year.
+We hope to raise awareness about the need for clinical studies to advance care and treatments, and improve the health of those living with this disease.

-- Learn about brain anatomy and functions and brain tumor symptoms.
+- Learn about brain anatomy and functions, as well as brain tumor symptoms.

 - Learn ways to manage brain tumor symptoms.